Top News JPMA Media Forum" Held Action Plan for Combating Drug Resistance (AMR) 2023-2027 - Key Points and Future Responses

 Panel Discussion

-Facilitator: Yasunori Tawaraki, Member, International Committee, Pharmaceutical Manufacturers Association of Japan
+Facilitator: Mr. Yasunori Tawaraki, Member, International Affairs Committee, JPMA

 In this session, the three lecturers discussed the goals of the Action Plan, which are common to industry, academia, and government, namely, public awareness and education.
 Although there have been various restrictions due to the pandemic of new coronavirus infection (COVID-19), expectations were confirmed that in 2023, events, etc. will be held during the AMR countermeasure promotion month of November, which is designated by the government, and that public understanding will increase through the collaborative efforts of industry, academia, and government.

-The importance of medical teams at each medical institution in the field of medicine and the need for academic societies to create a variety of guidance documents were also pointed out.
+The importance of medical teams at each medical institution in the field of medicine and the need for academic societies to prepare various guidance documents were also pointed out.
 In order to further increase the awareness of AMR, it is important to raise awareness of AMR among farmers, livestock producers, and others, while interest in infectious diseases is still high, as it has increased since the COVID-19 outbreak.
-In order to further increase awareness of AMR, it would be effective to focus on specific segments of the population in addition to a broad base of people, including farmers, livestock producers, and others, while interest in infectious diseases is still growing in the wake of COVID-19.
+In order to further increase awareness of AMR, it would be effective to focus on specific segments of the population in addition to the broad base of the population, including farmers, livestock producers, and others, while interest in infectious diseases is still growing as a result of COVID-19.
 Expectations for the role of the media in disseminating information to the general public were also shared.

 Conclusion